Updated November 24, 2020 (Original Release Date: October 1, 2020)

 Washington, DC—The Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art has announced that Jennifer Roberts, Elizabeth Cary Agassiz Professor of the Humanities in the department of the history of art and architecture at Harvard University, will give the 70th annual A. W. Mellon Lectures in the Fine Arts in 2021.

-The lecture series, entitled Contact: Art and the Pull of Print, will take place in a virtual environment on March 14, March 21, March 28, April 11, April 18, and April 25, 2021.
+The lecture series, entitled Contact: Art and the Pull of Print, will premiere virtually in spring 2021.

 In her six-part lecture series, Jennifer Roberts will focus on printmaking.
 Printing is an art of physical contact, involving transfer under pressure between surfaces – a direct touch that can evoke multiple forms of intimacy.
 And yet it is simultaneously an art of estrangement: it requires the deferral, displacement, and distribution of artistic agency, and it trades in reversal and inversion.
 The double implication of the term "pull" speaks to this paradox: prints arise from a certain towardness, an attraction between material bodies, but "to pull a print," in studio parlance, means to peel it from its matrix, breaking the plane of generative contact and releasing it into a field of dissemination.
 Although printmaking today is often considered to be a marginal, anachronistic practice, this fundamental paradox of print makes it remarkably timely, and accounts for its outsized – if largely unacknowledged – role in contemporary art of all media.
 Strategically downplaying the traditional emphasis on replication as the essence of print, these lectures will focus on the material and spatial metamorphoses of the printmaking process and trace their social and conceptual implications: pressure becomes a tool for confronting questions of oppression; reversal creates structures for negotiating difference; the paradox of the pull serves to reframe our seemingly dematerialized social life.
 Focusing on American and European art since 1960, the lectures will address the work of such artists as Jasper Johns, Robert Rauschenberg, Corita Kent, David Hammons, Hock E Aye VI Edgar Heap of Birds, Christiane Baumgartner, and Glenn Ligon.